-Students have the option to either enroll in a thesis option or a project option to complete their degree requirements.
-The program requires 10 compulsory credit hours for the thesis option and 13 compulsory credit hours for the project option.
-Students in the thesis options are required to choose 12 elective credit hours from the courses provided by the program.
-Students in the project option are required to complete 21 elective credit hours as well as taking the comprehensive examination.
+Students can enroll in a thesis or project option to complete their degree requirements.
+The program requires 10 compulsory credit hours for the thesis option and 13 for the project option.
+Students in the thesis options must choose 12 elective credit hours from the courses provided by the program.
+Students in the project option are required to complete 21 elective credit hours and take the comprehensive examination.

 Graduate Program Educational Objectives